Imposing restrictions

 Health restrictions

-Forbid yourself any medkits.
-If you do this, you'll need to be far more careful in your battling (and once damaged, you'll need to be careful not to accidentally step over a medkit).
+One is to forbid yourself any medkits.
+If you do this, you'll need to be far more careful in your battling; and once damaged, you'll need to be careful not to accidentally step over a medkit else that would be game over.
 At the same time things are a lot more realistic, because there's no longer any magical instant healing for you!

-Even more severe than forbidding yourself medkits, you could go to the extreme and forbid yourself from ever losing a health bar.
+More severe, you could forbid yourself from ever losing a health bar (which includes dying, as that equates with losing all your health bars).
+This is 'zero health loss'.
 Not recommended if you lose your temper easily!
 See the perfection challenge for chat about this idea.